MicrosoftDocs/azure-docs/articles/logic-apps/biztalk-server-to-azure-integration-services-overview.md

 #### BizTalk Server

-Adapters provide connectivity capabilities in BizTalk Server and run locally on the BizTalk server that performs the send or receive operation.
+Adapters provide the connectivity capabilities in BizTalk Server and run locally on the BizTalk server that performs the send or receive operation.
 Approximately 30 out-of-the-box adapters are available, while a small ecosystem of ISV adapters provide additional functionality.
 With these adapters running locally, Windows Authentication is a popular authentication method.
-Commonly used adapters usually include FILE, SFTP, SQL, WCF (Basic-HTTP), HTTP, and SMTP.
+Commonly used adapters include FILE, SFTP, SQL, WCF (Basic-HTTP), HTTP, and SMTP.
 From this list, you can determine that the adapters in BizTalk Server are mostly protocol adapters.
 As a result, adapters usually use a message-oriented messaging pattern where a complete message is exchanged with other systems where those systems are responsible for parsing the data before loading the data into the final data store.

 #### Azure Integration Services

 Connectors provide the connectivity capabilities in [Azure Logic Apps](/azure/logic-apps/logic-apps-overview) and offer an abstraction on top of APIs that are usually owned by the underlying SaaS system.
 For example, services such as SharePoint are built using an API-first approach where APIs provide functionality to the service for end users, but the same functionality is exposed for other systems to call through an API.
 To simplify calling these APIs, connectors use metadata to describe the messaging contract so that developers know what data is expected in the request and in the response.

 The following screenshot shows the connector search experience for a Standard logic app workflow in single-tenant Azure Logic Apps.
-When you select the **Built-in** tab, you can find built-in connectors such as Azure Service Bus, File System, HTTP, and more.
-On the **Azure** tab, you can find more than 800 connectors, including other Microsoft SaaS connectors, partner SaaS connectors, and more.
+When you select the **Built-in** tab, you can find built-in connectors such as Azure Functions, Azure Service Bus, SQL Server, Azure Storage, File System, HTTP, and more.
+On the **Azure** tab, you can find more than 800 connectors, including other Microsoft SaaS connectors, partner SaaS connectors, and so on.

 :::image type="content" source="./media/biztalk-server-to-azure-integration-services-overview/azure-logic-apps-connectors-standard.png" alt-text="Screenshot showing the Azure portal, Standard logic app workflow designer, and the available connectors based on whether the Built-in tab or Azure tab is selected.":::

-### Block adapter or connector usage

-The following section describes options to prevent adapter or connector usage respectively in BizTalk Server and Azure Integration Services.

-#### BizTalk Server

-BizTalk Server doesn't include the concept of blocking specific adapters from different applications, but you can "block" their usage in your applications by removing those adapters from the environment.
-Adapters in BizTalk Server are part of the platform settings, so installed adapters are available for anyone to use.
-You can also define specific receive and send handlers for each adapter, which defines the computers that belong to the [BizTalk group](/biztalk/core/biztalk-groups) that can execute or process those handlers.

-#### Azure Integration Services

-If your organization doesn't permit connecting to restricted or unapproved resources by using managed connectors in [Azure Logic Apps](/azure/logic-apps/logic-apps-overview), you can block the capability to create and use those connections in your logic app workflows.
-With Azure Policy, you can define and enforce policies that prevent creating or using the connections for connectors that you want to block.
-For example, for security reasons, you might want to block connections to specific social media platforms or other services and systems.

 ### Web services and API connectivity